 News Forbes releases most powerful women list, Clinton rises to second Presidential candidate Hillary Clinton went from No. 1 in 2014 to No. 6 on Forbes' World's Most Powerful Women list.
 Photo Credit: Craig Ruttle By IVAN PEREIRA firstname.lastname@example.org @IvanPer4 May 26, 2015 2:47 PM Print Share fbShare Tweet gShare Email Forbes released its annual 100 most powerful women list Tuesday with German Chancellor Angela Merkel beating out presidential candidate Hillary Clinton for the top honors.
 This is the second year in a row that Merkel came out first, while Clinton went from 6th in 2014 to second this year.
 Other women who made it into the top 10 included Melinda Gates, Sheryl Sandberg and Michelle Obama.
 Forbes compiled the list using four metrics: money, media, impact and spheres of influence.
 Nineteen women made the list for the first time in its 11-year history, including U.S. Attorney Loretta Lynch, who came in at 34, Polish Prime Minister Ewa Kopacz, who came in at 40, and Taylor Swift, who came in at 64.
 The women control nearly $1 trillion in annual revenues and have a combined social media footprint that includes 474 million Twitter and YouTube followers.
 Here are the top 10: Angela Merkel, Chancellor of GermanyHillary Rodham Clinton, presidential candidate; former secretary of stateMelinda Gates, co-chair of the Bill & Melinda Gates FoundationJanet Yellen, Federal Reserve Bank chairMary Barra, CEO of General MotorsChristine Lagarde, managing director of the International Monetary FundDilma Rousseff, President of BrazilSheryl Sandberg, COO of FacebookSusan Wojcicki, CEO of YouTubeMichelle Obama, First Lady By IVAN PEREIRA email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.